-The U.S. classifies a narcotic in legal context as opium, an opium derivative, semi-synthetic opiates and fully-synthetic opiates.
+The U.S. classifies some narcotics in legal context as opium, an opium derivative, semi-synthetic opiates and fully-synthetic opiates.
 Cocaine and the coca leaf are also part of the classification under the U.S. controlled substances act, although they are not chemically considered narcotics.
 The term “narcotic” is often overused and misused by those in law enforcement.
 The word is sometimes used as a collective term to refer to all illegal drugs or those that are unlawfully possessed.

 For medicinal uses, narcotics are taken orally, intravenously, as suppositories or transdermally in the form of skin patches.
 The pain-relieving property of opiates makes them the first line of defense against pain due to trauma, injuries, surgery or chronic illness.
 Many people misuse and abuse narcotics because they can produce a high, rush, feelings of sedation and euphoria. pills are often crushed, chewed or broken and taken orally, inhaled or injected.